shreyashankar/gpt3-sandbox/README.md

 Running this code as a python script would automatically launch a web app for you to test new inputs and outputs with.

 Technical details: the backend is in Flask, and the frontend is in React.

+## Background

+GPT-3 ([Brown et. al](https://arxiv.org/abs/2005.14165)) is OpenAI's latest language model.
+There's a [lot](https://twitter.com/sharifshameem/status/1282676454690451457) [it](https://twitter.com/jsngr/status/1284511080715362304?s=20) [can](https://twitter.com/paraschopra/status/1284801028676653060?s=20) [do](https://www.gwern.net/GPT-3), but one of the biggest pain points is in "priming," or seeding, the model with some inputs such that the model can intelligently create new outputs.
+Many people have ideas for GPT-3 but struggle to make them work, since priming is a new paradigm of machine learning.
+Additionally, it takes a nontrivial amount of web development to spin up a demo to showcase a cool idea.

 ## Requirements